NTD Reporting - Frequently Asked Questions

 Operators' Salaries and Wages include the salaries for employees who drive revenue vehicles.
 Other Salaries and Wages includes all other employees (such as dispatchers, janitors, accountants, and maintenance employees).

-"Total Expenses from Published Reports for Transit Operations–Funds Applied" on the F-40 must equal "Total Funds–Funds Expended on Operations" on the F-10 form.
+"Total Expenses from Published Reports for Transit Operations–Funds Applied" on the F-40 Operating Expenses Summary form must equal "Total Funds–Funds Expended on Operations" on the F-10 Sources of Funds form.

-The Uniform System of Accounts (USOA) is the accounting system agencies must use to report to the NTD.
+The Uniform System of Accounts (USOA) is the accounting system agencies must use to report to the National Transit Database (NTD).
 It assigns categories to all costs commonly incurred by transit agencies.
-Updated USOA reporting requirements are effective beginning Fiscal Year 2018.
+A link to the USOA is available from the Manuals page.

 Funds Applied refers to funds that your agency transferred to some other entity.
 For example, interest payments made to a bank are Funds Applied.